History of the American Broadcasting Company: Sale to Disney (1991–2000)

 On August 29, 1994, ABC purchased Flint, Michigan, affiliate WJRT-TV and WTVG in Toledo, Ohio, from SJL Broadcast Management, with the latter switching to ABC once its contract with NBC expired in early 1995.
 Both stations were acquired as a contingency plan in the event that CBS reached an affiliation deal with WXYZ-TV (to replace WJBK, which switched to Fox as a result of that network's group affiliation agreement with New World Communications) to allow the network to retain some over-the-air presence in the Detroit market (the E. W. Scripps Company and ABC would reach a group affiliation deal that renewed affiliation agreements with WXYZ and WEWS, and switch four other stations, including two whose Fox affiliations were displaced by the New World deal, with the network).
 Besides Scripps, ABC signed major station agreements with River City Broadcasting, McGraw Hill and Allbritton Communications to switch several stations to ABC.

-In May 1995, Capital Cities was interested in selling ABC to multiple companies including Disney, Viacom and more media companies.
+In May 1995, Capital Cities was interested in selling ABC to multiple companies including Disney and more media companies.

-On August 1, 1995, The Walt Disney Company announced its intent to acquire and merge with ABC from Capital Cities for $19 billion.
-Disney shareholders approved the deal at a special conference in New York City on January 4, 1996, with the acquisition being completed on February 9; following the sale, Disney formed Disney Enterprises Inc., and renamed its new subsidiary ABC Inc. In addition to the ABC network, the Disney acquisition integrated into the company: ABC's ten owned-and-operated television and 21 radio stations; its 80% interest in ESPN, ownership interests in The History Channel, A&E Television Networks, and Lifetime Entertainment, DIC Productions L.P.; and Capital Cities/ABC's magazine and newspaper properties.
+On August 1, 1995, the Walt Disney Company announced its intent to acquire and merge with ABC from Capital Cities for $19 billion.
+Disney shareholders approved the deal at a special conference in New York City on January 4, 1996, with the acquisition being completed on February 9, 1996; following the sale, Disney formed Disney Enterprises Inc., and renamed its new subsidiary ABC Inc. In addition to the ABC network, the Disney acquisition integrated into the company: ABC's ten owned-and-operated television and 21 radio stations; its 80% interest in ESPN, ownership interests in The History Channel, A&E Television Networks, and Lifetime Entertainment, DIC Productions L.P.; and Capital Cities/ABC's magazine and newspaper properties.
 Following the acquisition, Thomas S. Murphy departed from ABC while Robert Iger took his position as president and CEO.

 Disney sold several ABC divisions after the merger.
 To comply with FCC ownership rules, Disney sold Los Angeles independent station KCAL-TV to Young Broadcasting for $387 million.
 Farm Progress was sold to the Australian company Rural Press.
 NILS was sold to Wolters Kluwer.
+Also, Disney sold the newspapers that Capital Cities had operated to Knight Ridder.